All Episodes

 Take a stab at it.

-I'm thinking I'm kind of wondering if the government promises a lot of the farmers' subsidies not to invest in that to keep the illegals here.
+I'm thinking, I'm kind of wondering if the government promises a lot of the farmers subsidies not to invest in that to keep the illegals here.

-I mean, I really he's right.
+I mean, I really.

 Farms in Europe do not use migrant workers.

-Not just farm, you're right.
+Okay, farm, you're right.

-In the United States, it's apparent they don't want to go automation, they want to use migrant workers.
+In the United States, it's apparent they don't want to go automation.

 Why do you think they would want to use migrant workers?